Mullato-Damage/Hash-Function/README.md

 A program implementing a custom hash function with an interactive GUI.

 ## Project Description
-This project demonstrates a custom hash function in Python, wrapped in a user-friendly GUI built with `tkinter`.
+This project demonstrates a custom hash function in Python, wrapped in a user-friendly GUI built with tkinter.
 The program allows users to hash inputs, view results, and save/load hashed outputs interactively.
-It showcases the principles of hashing, GUI design, and file handling.
+It showcases the principles of hashing, GUI design, and file handling, while also visualizing how hash tables resolve collisions.

 ## Features
+**Hash Table and Hash Function**
-- **Custom Hash Function**: Processes any string input and generates a deterministic 8-character hash.
+- **Custom Hash Function**:
+  - Combines input text with a "salt" value for randomness.
+  - Computes the hash as the sum of Unicode values of all characters, modulo the table size.
-- **Predefined Test Cases**: Runs various test inputs to demonstrate the hash function's capabilities.
+  - Maps the hash to a specific index in the hash table.
+- **Collision Handling**:
+  - Uses chaining to store multiple key-value pairs at the same index when collisions occur.

-- **Interactive GUI**:
+**Interactive GUI**
-  - Add custom inputs and view their hashes.
+   - Add your own inputs and view how they are hashed and stored in the table.
+   - Predefined test cases run on startup to demonstrate functionality.
+   - View debug information to understand how raw hash values and indices are computed.
-  - Toggle between light and dark modes.
+   - Toggle between light mode and dark mode for visual comfort.

-- **JSON Integration**:
+**JSON Integration**
-  - Save hashed results to JSON files.
+  - Save the current state of the hash table to a JSON file.
-  - Load hashed results from any JSON file.
+  - Load hash table data from any JSON file to restore previously saved results.
-- **Dark Mode**: Offers a visually appealing alternative to the default light theme.

 ## Requirements
 - Python